ZhengPeng7/BiRefNet/README.md

 * **`Jul 15, 2024`:** We deployed our BiRefNet on [Hugging Face Models](https://huggingface.co/ZhengPeng7/BiRefNet) for users to easily load it in one line code.
 * **`Jun 21, 2024`:** We released and uploaded the Chinese version of our original paper to my [GDrive](https://drive.google.com/file/d/1aBnJ_R9lbnC2dm8dqD0-pzP2Cu-U1Xpt/view).
 * **`May 28, 2024`:** We hold a [model zoo](https://github.com/ZhengPeng7/BiRefNet?tab=readme-ov-file#model-zoo) with well-trained weights of our BiRefNet in different sizes and for different tasks, including general use, matting segmentation, DIS, HRSOD, COD, etc.
-* **`May 7, 2024`:**  We also released the [Colab demo for single image inference](https://colab.research.google.com/drive/14Dqg7oeBkFEtchaHLNpig2BcdkZEogba).
+* **`May 7, 2024`:**  We also released the [Colab demo for multiple images inference](https://colab.research.google.com/drive/14Dqg7oeBkFEtchaHLNpig2BcdkZEogba).
 Many thanks to @rishabh063 for his support on it.
-* **`Apr 9, 2024`:**  Thanks to [Features and Labels Inc.](https://fal.ai/) for deploying a cool online BiRefNet [inference API](https://fal.ai/models/fal-ai/birefnet/playground) and providing me with strong GPU resources for further experiments!
+* **`Apr 9, 2024`:**  Thanks to [Features and Labels Inc.](https://fal.ai/) for deploying a cool online BiRefNet [inference API](https://fal.ai/models/fal-ai/birefnet/playground) and providing me with strong GPU resources for 4 months on more extensive experiments!
 * **`Mar 7, 2024`:**  We released BiRefNet codes, the well-trained weights for all tasks in the original papers, and all related stuff in my [GDrive folder](https://drive.google.com/drive/folders/1s2Xe0cjq-2ctnJBR24563yMSCOu4CcxM).
 Meanwhile, we also deployed our BiRefNet on [Hugging Face Spaces](https://huggingface.co/spaces/ZhengPeng7/BiRefNet_demo) for easier online use and released the [Colab demo for inference and evaluation](https://colab.research.google.com/drive/1MaEiBfJ4xIaZZn0DqKrhydHB8X97hNXl).
 * **`Jan 7, 2024`:**  We released our paper on [arXiv](https://arxiv.org/pdf/2401.03407).